acerv/runltp-ng-original/ltx/README.md

 Sent to LTX; starts a file transfer from LTX to the host.
 LTX will respond with a single data message.

-Note that this will block LTX while the transfer is in progress.
-Also it's unclear what size of file this can handle.
+This uses the `sendfile` systemcall so it only works with filesystems which support it.
+Also it blocks LTX while the transfer is in progress.
+So it should not be used while testing is in progress.

 `path`: fixstr | str 8